kubos/kubos/docs/ecosystem/linux-docs/monitoring.rst

       boot time                    Thu, 01 Jan 1970 00:00:00
       data collected               Thu, 01 Jan 1970 03:13:34

-Alternatively, the status info can be viewed by opening a web browser on a *host machine* (not the OBC) and opening up a connection to port 7000 on the OBC.
+Second, the status info can be viewed by opening a web browser on a *host machine* (not the OBC) and opening up a connection to port 7000 on the OBC.
 A login dialog will be presented; the login credentials are **kubos/Kubos123**.

 This will create a graphical display of the same information returned by ``monit status``:

 .. image:: ../../images/monit.png

+Third, the status can be queried from the :ref:`monitor-service <../services/monitor-service>`.

 Configuration
 -------------